development-mrp/Task-Organizer-Api/README.md

 - **Task Filtering and Sorting**: Easily search and filter tasks based on various criteria, such as priority, due date, category, or keywords.
 Sort tasks by different parameters for better organization.

 - **User Accounts**: Register an account to securely store your tasks and access them from anywhere.
 User authentication and authorization features ensure data privacy and security.

-- **Collaboration**: Share tasks with team members and collaborate on projects by assigning tasks to specific users.
-Keep everyone in sync and boost team productivity.

-- **Cross-Platform Compatibility**: Access the ToDo app from any device, including desktops, laptops, tablets, and smartphones.
-The app is responsive and optimized for different screen sizes.

 - **Data Persistence with MongoDB**: Utilizes MongoDB, a robust and scalable NoSQL database, to store and manage tasks.
 Ensure seamless data storage and retrieval.